Frontiers-PackForge/CosmicFrontiers/README.md

 9. A background narrative to help you feel the carefully built universe of Frontiers.

-# Current Pack Status: ALPHA
+# Current Pack Status: In Dev
-## Presently you can progress to the start of HV through our own custom content.
+## Presently you can progress to the start of EV through our own custom content.
 Plenty of patches/updates/new content added on the github releases as I work towards each major update!
 Come join the discord to follow dev closely!